VLAN and LAGG Setup

 We need isolate:

-• a LAN network with PCs,
+• a LAN network with PCs, we assigned VLAN 5

-• a DMZ network with Web Servers,
+• a DMZ network with Web Servers, we assigned VLAN 20

 The OPNsense and the Switch are either connected with a single network cable, or with multiple network cables via Link Aggregation.
 The Port Mode describes the configuration of the Managed Switch ports.